 What Foods Can Help You Lose Weight?

-Individuals whose diets are based on fruits, vegetables, whole grains, and legumes, on average, consume more food and yet weigh less than those whose diets are based on refined food, processed food, and animal products.
-In fact, individuals who include animal products in their diet have nine times the obesity rates as those who do not.
+Individuals whose diets are based healthy, whole foods, like fruits, vegetables, whole grains, and legumes, on average, consume more food and yet weigh less than those whose diets are based on refined food, processed foods.

 Want to lose weight and keep it off forever?